MichaelRCruz/silicon-beach/act-ii/second-order-art.md

 If God was the ghost you were racing in the box, then the blind umpire would never even know about the second spin he put on the ball.
 This is the reason to remove all gravity in one of our models.
 The other model has gravity.
 Both models should have a revelation of their own, including one that has us compare the two models also too.
 The double hit works like this.
 You make contact with the ball, but God waits for the pitch as well, but the spin you first gave it has been given enough English on that cue ball to remove gravity.
 This last rule in this system is the disappearing of the four planes of the pyramid the moment following the second God contact and also the vantage points that make up the sphere.
 That is for later.

-If you decide learn about _The Collision_, find the map, the-collision.md, in appendix, A.
+If you decide learn about _The Collision_, find the map, the-collision.md, in the appendix.

-If you decide to look for _The Telescope_, find the map, the-telescope.md, in appendix B.
+If you decide to look for _The Telescope_, find the map, the-telescope.md, in the appendix.